 I used Fruit Loops Bloopers for the cake because it has all the colors of a rainbow, but you could use any cereal that has similar colors.
 The boys were thrilled when they saw these cereal boxes because we never buy this kind of cereal to eat for breakfast in the mornings.
 They, of course, loved snacking on it while we made the cake and especially eating it in cake form.

-- 2 (9.3 ounce) boxes rainbow colored cereal (I used Fruit Loops Bloopers)
+- 2 9.3 ounce boxes rainbow colored cereal (such as Trix or Fruit Loops Bloopers)

 - Sort cereal so that each color is in its own bowl.
 You should have about 3 cups of each color (6 colors total).